gbuzykin/uxs-tests/README.md

 ## How to Run Test

-Just run resulting executable `std-ext-tests`.
+Just run resulting executable `uxs-tests`.

 Some tests can use several parallel threads.
 To allow more than 1 thread use `-j` key, e.g.
-`std-ext-tests -j 8`.
+`uxs-tests -j 8`.

 ## References

 This project uses [{fmt}](https://github.com/fmtlib/fmt) and some code from [dtoa-benchmark](https://github.com/miloyip/dtoa-benchmark) as a reference for string formatting results evaluation and performance comparison.
-Also, the latter project has its [fork](https://github.com/gbuzykin/dtoa-benchmark) to compare the performance results of `std-ext` with other formatter's results.
+Also, the latter project has its [fork](https://github.com/gbuzykin/dtoa-benchmark) to compare the performance results of `uxs` with other formatter's results.